Another fresh and exciting recipe for you!

 What is pavlova?
 Pavlova is a dessert popular in New Zealand and Australia.
 It’s not as common here in the states, but I hope to help change that!
-A texture freak’s dream come true, pavlova is made from egg whites that are slowly baked in a relatively cool oven.
+A texture lover’s dream come true, pavlova is made from egg whites that are slowly baked in a relatively cool oven.
 The egg whites take on a chewy-crisp texture on top, a soft marshmallow texture inside, and a crunchy crisp texture around the edges.
 That’s three completely different textures in one single bite.
 The crunchy edges are just like meringue cookies.

 Pavlova loves to be dressed up with assorted toppings, mainly fresh whipped cream and piles of fresh fruit.
 Naturally gluten free, pavlova is light, sweet, and screams warm weather favorite.
 Happy spring, my friends, we’re making PAVLOVA!!

 I first experienced pavlova back in 2015 on a trip to Wenatchee, a city full of rolling hills and farmlands in Washington state.
 We visited the Stemilt orchards, home to some of the largest, juiciest cherries.
 There I tasted it with chunks of fresh mango and plenty of soaked cherries.
 After the trip, a reader emailed me her family favorite pavlova recipe.
 And 2 and 1/2 years later, I finally tried it myself.